top of page

 Want to Find Your Failure Demand?

-This project took 6 weeks and identified 30,000 hours of annual savings through systematic identification and elimination of failure demand.
+This type of project can identify substantial operational capacity through systematic identification and elimination of failure demand.

 The methodology: